This

 start of the race, each swimmer swims half-hour legs until all

-have raced.
+team members have raced.
 Then each swimmer swims a 10-minute leg

 until they cross the finish line.
 Every team has a dedicated